spiral-project/ihatemoney/docs/api.md

 -   `password`: the project password / private code (string)
 -   `contact_email`: the contact email, used to recover the private code (string)

-Optional arguments:

--   `default_currency`: the default currency to use for a multi-currency project, in ISO 4217 format.
-Bills are converted to this currency for operations like balance or statistics.
-Default value: `XXX` (no currency).

 Here is the command:

     $ curl -X POST https://ihatemoney.org/api/projects \